KimSangYeon-DGU/Self_taught_algorithm_study/README.md

 # Self_taught_algorithm_study
-- This is repository on studying algorithm and data structure.
+- This is a repository on studying algorithm and data structure.

 # What is an Algorithm?
 - The algorithm is a reasonable specification to solve given problem.